ogallagher/doc-level/readme.md

 For `--story`, instead of providing a story id, you can also use variable expressions `@first` for the first story in the page, `@next` for the next story in the page, or `@<array-index>` for the story at a given index within the page stories array. `@first` and `@0` are equivalent.

 Similarly for `--page`, instead of providing a page number, you can also use variable expressions `@first` for the first page in the stories index, or `@next` for the next page.
+If used with `-f`, then `@next` is **the next page after the last** one already in the local filesystem, instead of the next after the most recently used page.

 # Development